confused-Techie/nfuncm/README.md

 But what if in this scenario, six months later the original author realizes there was a mistake and helpfully fixes it.
 Thing is, your code never gets that fix.
 And you likely would never know something has gone wrong.

-Using the "Node Function Manager" this regex can be exported as just that, regex, that can be continually updated, and easy for you to use, costing minimal network traffic, and more importantly minimal storage space.
+Using NfuncM this regex can be exported as just that, regex, that can be continually updated, and easy for you to use, costing minimal network traffic, and more importantly minimal storage space.

 ## What this Solves